mugaliraghu/Trigger-SNS-and-SQS-using-EventRule/README.md

 # Trigger-SNS-and-SQS-using-EventRule

+## what it is?
+This template creates several resources, including an SNS topic, an SQS queue, and an EventBridge rule that filters for certain events and sends those events to the SNS topic and SQS queue.
+The resources are defined using the AWS Serverless Application Model (SAM) specification, which is an extension of CloudFormation that simplifies the process of building serverless applications on AWS.

+## Where it is useful?
+This CloudFormation template is useful for creating a serverless application on AWS that uses EventBridge to filter and route events to an SNS topic and an SQS queue.

+SNS (Simple Notification Service) is a fully managed messaging service provided by AWS that enables the publishing and subscribing of messages from various services or systems.
+SQS (Simple Queue Service) is a fully managed message queuing service that enables decoupling and scaling of microservices, distributed systems, and serverless applications.
+EventBridge is a serverless event bus that can be used to integrate AWS services, SaaS applications, and custom applications.

+Using this template, you can define an EventBridge rule that filters for certain events and sends those events to an SNS topic and an SQS queue.
+The SNS topic can be used to send notifications to subscribers via email, SMS, or other protocols, while the SQS queue can be used to store and process the messages asynchronously.
+This can be useful for building real-time monitoring and alerting systems, as well as decoupled and scalable serverless architectures.

 ### This CloudFormation template creates an EventBridge rule that filters for EC2 instance state-change notifications and sends the filtered events to an SNS topic and an SQS queue.
 The SNS topic has a subscription for email notifications.

 ```t